oddbird/css-sandbox/src/sass/color-spaces/proposal.md

 {% note %}
-In order to test the logic of the following procedures and functions, we have begun to implement some
+In order to test the logic of the following procedures and functions, we have started to implement
 [sample code with tests](https://github.com/oddbird/sass-colors-sample).
 {% endnote %}

-{% warn 'Open Questions' %}
+{% warn %}
-- What do we want to do with the `hwb()` color-module function, now that there is a corresponding global function.
-  (This is the only color format with a color-module function)
-- When making adjustments in a space that requires conversion, is the returned color in the original or converted space?
+We may delay support
+for explicit `none` channel/alpha values, if the open CSS issues have not been resolved in time for us to ship.
-{% endwarn %}
+{% endnote %}

 ## Table of Contents